 Dr. Gunnar Newquist is a scientist turned entrepreneur obsessed with the functionality of the brain and how living creatures learn.
 He obtained a Ph.D. in Cell & Molecular Neuroscience from the University of Nevada, Reno, and conducted a post-doctorate in learning and memory at ESPCI Paris-Tech.
-Gunnar is also a trained concert pianist and a former professional extreme skier.
+Gunnar is also a trained concert pianist, a former professional extreme skier, and a motocross enthusiast.

 Origin of Brain2Bot

 During my PhD, I became intensely interested in learning and behavior.
 I had been studying the molecular development of the nervous system, and we had a lot of information about the structure of the brain, but there was little connection between this fundamental structure and how that structure resulted in the emergent property of behavior.
 The more I looked into it, the more I realized that the principles of molecular neuroscience weren’t actually being considered when creating theories of behavior.
 Instead, ideas were being carried over from a pre-scientific era.
 Some of these ideas were completely untestable (a hallmark of pseudoscience), and some ideas were even directly contradicted by hosts of controlled experiment.
 This impregnation of sub-standard science cut to the heart of who I am.
 My field was allowing tradition to override proper theory.
 I became more and more frustrated with the state of affairs because the experiments that I knew had to be conducted to understand how the brain really works were not the kind of experiments being funded.
 If I continued on that academic track, I would be spending my days arguing, rather than progressing.
 For example, one of my articles went through no less than 20 reviewers and took 8 years to publish!
 That’s not an efficient use of time for anyone.